 For more information go to the website of LeydenJar

-What makes the technology developed unique worldwide is the use of pure silicon for anodes, a part of the battery, instead of the traditional graphite.
+What makes the technology unique worldwide is the use of pure silicon rather than the traditional graphite for the anode part of the battery.
 Silicon offers a much higher capacity.
 The difficulty is to process silicon anodes in Li-ion batteries in a mechanically stable way.
 LeydenJar has succeeded in applying silicon anodes in a porous structure to a copper substrate using a special deposition process.
 Tests in the lab have shown that the battery's energy density can increase by as much as half.

 These batteries will soon be found in a variety of products: smartphones and other consumer electronics, electrically-powered cars and, in time, even storage systems for renewable energy.
 Decentralised storage systems are an important part of the energy transition and are therefore a potential future market for LeydenJar.
 In the first instance, the company is focusing on improving battery life in smartphones and electric cars.